Sweatshop: Support

 In these countries, legislative and regulatory frameworks to protect and promote labor rights and the rights of workers against unsafe and exploitative working conditions exist, and studies have shown no systematic relationship between labor rights, such as collective bargaining and the freedom of association, and national economic growth.

 A major issue for the anti-sweatshop movement is the fate of workers displaced by the closing of sweatshops.
 Even after escaping the sweatshop industry the workers need a job to sustain themselves and their families.
-For example, in Bangladesh, a country in which has one of the lowest minimum wages in the world, of $68 per month, the Rana Plaza a known sweatshop that hosted garment factories for retailers such as Primark, JC Penney, Joe Fresh and Benneton, collapsed as it was visibly not structurally sound.
+For example, in Bangladesh, a country with one of the lowest minimum wages in the world, of $68 per month, the Rana Plaza a known sweatshop that hosted garment factories for retailers such as Primark, JC Penney, Joe Fresh and Benetton, collapsed as it was visibly not structurally sound.
 After the incident many of the workers were displaced as not only did the Rana Plaza close down but the government also called for safety checks of many factories that were then shut down as a result of not being up to code.
 Although this may seem like a positive consequence many of those workers were then unable to get jobs and support their families.
-The garment industry in Bangladesh is worth $28 billion and employs over 160 million people.
+The garment industry in Bangladesh is worth $28 billion.